 - How quickly do they incorporate your business?

-Based on these criteria, we scored BizFilings 6/10.
-We’ll get into the details below, but one of the main reasons they didn’t score higher is that you can pay less and get more with some other incorporation services.
+We’ll get into the details below, but one of the main reasons they didn’t flow towards the top is that you can pay less and get more with some other incorporation services.

 Plus, there just isn’t much information about their track record, aside from the fact that they’ve been in business for 20+ years.
 For a business that’s been around as long as they have, it’s odd that more customers haven’t written reviews of their services.